stridecolossus/JOVE/panama.md

 );
 ```

 These layouts were essentially copied from the equivalent code generated by the `jextract` tool earlier.
-The code generator will also need to track the byte alignment of each structure and inject padding as required.
+The code generator will need to track the byte alignment of each structure and inject padding as required.

 In the demo application the Vulkan instance should now be successfully instantiated and configured using the new framework.